-Never get mail from a roadside mailbox.
+Never get mail from a roadside mailbox until after the bus leaves.
 You need to get away from road where cars might not stop and away from the bus before it starts to move.

 Remember, if the bus driver sees an approaching danger with either their direct vision or with their mirrors, they will use their horn to signal danger.